darklordgrep/Mapbits/README.md

 - **Mapbits Zoom To** is a dynamic action that pans and zooms the map view to the extent of a feature.
 - **Mapbits Labeler** labels a Map region native layer using the layer's tooltip or Info Window value.
 - **Mapbits Geolocation** shows a pulsing dot on a map region reflecting the user's location if that feature is enabled in the user's browser.
+- **Mapbits Set Custom Marker** is a dynamic action that creates and updates a marker on the map based on a page item value.
+- **Mapbits Stationing Layer** adds stationing marks and labels to a 4d linear geometry in a map based on the visible domain values in a chart region.
 # Requirements
 Oracle DBMS and Application Express 21.1 or later